Pathological skin picking: a disorder that will hurt your skin

 Medications you might need to help you deal with pathological skin picking are antidepressants such as selective serotonin reuptake inhibitors (SSRIs), antipsychotics such as risperidone (Risperdal), and anticonvulsants such as lamotrigine (Lamictal).

 It’s useful to bear in mind that there is no specific medication formulated for the treatment of pathological skin picking.
 A doctor prescribes medications to treat underlying mental health conditions.

 Do people with pathological skin picking require social coping and emotional support?

 Yes, people with pathological skin picking require social coping and emotional support.
-According to a study from the Comprehensive Psychiatry body-focused repetitive behaviors, like skin picking, could be sensory processing conditions that affect how people process, perceive and control sensory information.
+According to a 2018 study by Houghton et al., from the Comprehensive Psychiatry, body-focused repetitive behaviors, like skin picking, could be sensory processing conditions that affect how people process, perceive and control sensory information.
 As an impulse control disorder, pathological skin picking is complicated to overcome without help.

 Instead, they need encouragement to get help and support through the whole process.
 This is particularly important if we bear in mind that persons with pathological skin picking tend to have low self-esteem.

 It also helps to join support groups where people share their experiences and help other people with this condition.